Euro-Par 2024 Call for Minisymposiums

 Euro-Par is the prime European conference covering all aspects of parallel and distributed processing, ranging from theory to practice, from small to the largest parallel and distributed systems and infrastructures, from fundamental computational problems to full-fledged applications, from architecture, compiler, language and interface design and implementation, to tools, support infrastructures, and application performance aspects.
 Euro-Par’s unique organization into topics provides an excellent forum for focused technical discussion, as well as interaction with a large, broad and diverse audience.

-Workshop and minisymposium management report summarizing the experience and results of the activity due: September 15, 2024
+- Management report summarizing the experience and results of the activity due: September 16, 2024

 The proposals should include the following information:

 - Minisymposium title and acronym, preference for length (half or full-day)

 - Information of the organizers (full name, affiliation, country and email address), including a short biography of each organizer (5-10 lines).
 Each minisymposium will have a single main organizer, the corresponding contact.
 Others can be co-organizers.

 - Problem area to be addressed by the speakers and possible applications [max 1500 characters];

 - Description of target audience and estimated number of participants [max 1500 characters]